psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 Live captioning has been a feature at PyCon US conference for many years, and we are happy to see that PyCon US continued to provide this by hiring the team from [White Coat Captioning](https://whitecoatcaptioning.com/).

-PyCon US hired a personal guide for one of our podcast guest, [Jessica Tenger](https://pypodcats.live/speakers/jessica-tegner/), who is fully blind.
+PyCon US hired a personal guide from [OneWell Health Care](https://onewell.org/) for one of our podcast guest, [Jessica Tenger](https://pypodcats.live/speakers/jessica-tegner/), who is fully blind to help her navigate the vast conference venue during her time there.

-PyCon US hired ASL interpreters to provide sign language during the talks.
+PyCon US hired ASL interpreters from [Silent Visual Media](https://www.silentvisualmedia.com) to provide sign language during the talks.

 We appreciate the level of care and attention by PyCon US staff to ensure everyone is welcomed.

 #### Diverse topic in the Open Spaces

-We noticed very diverse topic in the open spaces showing that our community members are being welcomed and encouraged to explore a variety of topic that interests them.
-For example, we saw that there was a Sushi-themed open space, juggling open space, an open space for Highschoolers, and even for a different programming language, Rust.
+We noticed very diverse topic in the open spaces showing that our community members were being welcomed and encouraged to explore a variety of topic that interests them.
+For example, we saw that there was a Sushi-themed open space, juggling open space, an open space for high-schoolers, and even for a different programming language, Rust.

 #### Global community representation